doctr-oof/infinity-5/README.md

 Setting up Infinity for your project requires little work on your part.
 All you need to do is:
 1) Clone the repo to your local drive.
-2) Copy all files and folder EXCEPT the `.git` folder to your project.
+2) Copy all files and folders EXCEPT the `.git` folder to your project.
 3) Done!

 # Understanding Project Hierarchy